bigcommerce/dev-docs/docs/stencil-docs/storefront-customization/early-hints.md

 <script async src="{{cdn 'assets/dist/theme-bundle.head_async.js' resourceHint='preload' as='script'}}"></script>
 ```

-#### Best practice
+#### How to choose which scripts to preload

-Theme developers should only mark some resources for preloading; the focus should be on critical resources for painting the page and loading the above-the-fold content.
-For example, the Cornerstone theme uses the main JavaScript bundle(s) necessary for the theme to function.
-Resources that cannot be [deferred](https://web.dev/render-blocking-resources/) (which should always be the first priority) should be preloaded.
+Developers should only mark a script for preloading if that script is responsible for painting the page and loading the above-the-fold content.
+Non-critical scripts should be [deferred](https://web.dev/render-blocking-resources/) instead of preloaded.